Traditional Japanese House Floor Plan: An Easy Guide

 If you look at a traditional Japanese house floor plan, you will see 土間, which literally translates to earth floor, which may have been the case years ago.
 Currently, however, doma is typically made from concrete.

-3. Sliding door
+3. Sliding doors

 The visual difference between sliding and swinging doors